+2.6 Field sowing

+We complemented the laboratory experiments with the sowing of seeds for monitoring germination phenology in the field.
+For each study system, we selected six species which are relatively dominant in the communities and represent different taxonomic families.
+The seeds were sown in two sampling sites for each study system, selecting local microclimatic conditions representing snowbed and fellfield conditions within each site.
+To do this, we used temperature data from an additional sampling of 20 data loggers (iButton, Thermochron, …) placed in the sourroundings of each target community from 2021 to 2022.
+The two microclimatic conditions were easily recognizable from these data since snowbed microsites showed long snow cover and fellfield microsites had freezing temperatures in winter.
+In each microsite ( n= 8; 2 conditions x 2 sites x 2 systems), we allocated 30 seeds from each species into mesh bags and buried them 3-5 cm deep in the soil.
+We sowed the seed bags in late September (Mediterranean system) and early October (temperate system) and programmed two retrieval times after winter period: one in early spring (one month within snowmelt) and one in late autumn (within one month of first snowfall).
+After retrieval, we counted the germinated seeds under the binocular loupe in the laboratory and estimated their germination timing in the field.

 3. Results

-3.1 Germination phenology patterns
+3.1 Phenological patterns

-The cumulative germination curves show a divergent pattern of germination phenology between incubators (Fig. 2a).
-Indistinctively of the system, fellfield scenario promoted germination earlier in the season, mainly in autumn or spring periods.
-On the contrary, snowbed incubator responses were modulate by the system and the germination peaks took place either in summer or autumn periods (for the temperate and Mediterranean systems respectively).
-The temperate system showed the highest germination period in spring for the fellfield scenario, while in snowbed scenario the germination peak was in summer.
-On the contrary, the Mediterranean system showed the highest germination in autumn period for both incubators.

-Although these general patterns, both systems showed high interspecific variation between species specific germination responses.
-In fellfield scenario (Fig. 2b), the species from the temperate system showed germination peaks divided between autumn (31.6%) and spring period (44.7%) while in the Mediterranean species, we can observe a vast majority of the germination curves peaking during autumn period (71%).
-Meanwhile, in snowbed scenario (Fig. 2c), species of the temperate system changed their phenology and mostly peaked in summer period (36.8%); on the contrary, species of the Mediterranean system still germinated mainly in autumn period (57.1 %).
-Detailed individual species germination peak periods and delay to reach 50% germination can be checked in supporting information Table S4.
-The patterns observed in the continuous seasonal temperature laboratory experiment are authenticated by the field germination phenology we registered for 10 of our species, which showed compatible phenology patterns (Table 1, Androsace villosa and Festuca glacialis are not included because the laboratory germination experiment failed) and detailed individual graphs are shown in supporting information Fig. S5).
-In fellfield natural conditions, higher germination values were observed in the spring retrieval (germination could have happen the first autumn just after sowing or the first month after snowmelt).
-In snowbed natural conditions, higher germination values were observed in the autumn retrieval (the temperatures required were not reached until summer).
+The cumulative germination curves obtained from the experiment showed a divergent pattern between incubators (Fig. 2a).
+Indistinctively of the system, fellfield conditions promoted germination earlier and the germination in snowbed conditions was delayed.
+This general trend differed in the temperate and Mediterranean system, where germination peaks took place either in summer or autumn, respectively.
+The temperate system showed the highest germination period in spring for the fellfield scenario, while in the snowbed scenario the germination peak was in summer.
+On the contrary, the Mediterranean system showed the highest germination in autumn for both incubators.
+The two study systems showed a certain degree of interspecific variation.
+In the fellfield conditions (Fig. 2B), the species from the temperate system showed germination peaks in autumn (31.6%) and spring (44.7%) while in the Mediterranean species, a majority of the germination curves peaked in autumn (71%).
+Meanwhile, in the snowbed conditions (Fig. 2C), species of the temperate system changed their phenology and mostly peaked in summer (36.8%), while in the Mediterranean system most species germinated autumn (57.1 %).
+Detailed individual species germination peak periods and delay to reach 50% germination are shown in supporting information Table S4.

-The delay observed between incubators germination curves confirms that microclimatic conditions generate a consistent germination shift.
-We measured this shift as the graphical space between both germination curves (one for each incubator) of every species (see individual species germination curves in supporting information Fig. S6). germination shift seems to be phylogenetically restrained as shown in , with closely related species showing similar germination shifts in most cases.The temperate system showed a noticeable germination shift from the very beginning of the experiment (Fig. 2a), represented by the wider shape in the germination shift density plot, confirming that more species hard larger areas between germination curves i.e. bigger germination shift (Fig. 3a, left panel).
-On the other hand, the Mediterranean system showed a germination shift mainly after the winter period (Fig. 2a).
-Accordingly, density plot values are closer to 0, meaning that species had smaller germination shift between incubators (Fig. 3a, right panel).
-These results highlight that most species germinate better under warmer fellfield conditions.
-Nevertheless, the germination shift seems to be phylogenetically restrained as shown in Fig. 3b, with closely related species showing similar germination shifts in most cases.
+The delay experienced by each species between incubators was measured as a phenological germination shift, i.e., the space between germination curves of each incubator (species germination curves are provided in supporting information Fig. S6).
+In a potential scenario of fellfield at the expense of snowbed conditions, most species would anticipate their germination, indicated by negative values in the germination shift (Fig. 3A).
+The only exceptions were two annual species (Spergula morisonii and Cerastium ramossisimum) and the local endemic Helianthemum urrielense.
+The other species differed in their degree of germination shift, with phylogenetically related species showing similar values in most cases (Fig. 3B).

 3.2.
-Germination traits
+Phenological traits